 The Eruptions of Fugen Mountain

-On November 17 in 1990, Fugen Moutain began to erupt for the first time in 198 years.
-The pyroclastic flow on June 3 in 1991 caused the terrible disaster with 40 deaths, 3 missing people, 9 injuries and 179 damaged houses.
-The volcanic activity kept on for four years and a half.
+On November 17, 1990, Mount Fugen (Fugendake) began to erupt for the first time in 198 years.
+The volcanic activity culminated in a devastating pyroclastic flow on June 3, 1991, which resulted in a tragic loss of life, with 40 fatalities, 3 people missing, and 9 injured.
+A total of 179 houses were also damaged or destroyed.
+The volcanic activity persisted for approximately four and a half years, marking one of the most significant volcanic disasters in Japan’s recent history.

 Mt.
 Unzen Disaster Memorial Hall